 Team Dad: To his younger brothers and sister.
 It's revealed in Kristy's Big News that after their father walked out on the family, he quit his school's baseball team in order to take care of them in the afternoons while their mother worked.

-Stacey's middle brother.
+Kristy's middle brother.
 He has a mutual attraction going on with Stacey and likes to prank-call the club during meetings.